Back to Insights

 Learning IntegrationPost-project reviewsQuarterly retrospectivesContinuous feedback loopsEmbedded experimentation

 Most Southeast Asian enterprises currently operate between Level 1 and Level 2.
-Singapore's DBS Bank represents one of the few regional organizations consistently operating at Level 3-4, having restructured around autonomous squads with pre-approved innovation budgets and weekly decision forums that can redirect resources based on emerging opportunities.
+Singapore's DBS Bank represents one of the few regional organizations consistently operating at Level 3 and Level 4.
+DBS restructured around autonomous squads with pre-approved innovation budgets and weekly decision forums capable of redirecting resources based on emerging opportunities.

 Strategic Architecture: The Three-Horizon Agility Model

-Effective enterprise agility requires simultaneous execution across three time horizons, each with distinct governance models and success metrics:
+Effective enterprise agility demands simultaneous execution across three time horizons.
+Each requires a distinct governance model and its own success metrics.

 Horizon 1: Operational Agility (0-12 months)

-Objective: Maintain and optimize existing operations while embedding AI capabilities into core processes.
+The objective of the first horizon is to maintain and optimize existing operations while embedding AI capabilities into core processes.
+Three mechanisms make this possible.

 Horizon 2: Strategic Agility (12-36 months)

-Objective: Build new capabilities and business models that leverage AI for competitive advantage.
+The second horizon is where organizations build new capabilities and business models that leverage AI for competitive advantage.
+This requires a fundamentally different posture toward risk.

-SEA Context: Thai and Indonesian conglomerates should leverage their existing venture arms to house aggressive AI experiments, creating organizational separation from core operations while maintaining strategic alignment.
-This structure respects family ownership dynamics while enabling risk-taking.
+For Thai and Indonesian conglomerates, existing venture arms provide a natural home for aggressive AI experiments.
+This structure creates organizational separation from core operations while maintaining strategic alignment, and it respects family ownership dynamics while enabling the kind of risk-taking that drives breakthrough outcomes.

 Horizon 3: Transformational Agility (3-5 years)